 The student will master common medical billing practices, the health insurance industry, legal and regulatory issues and differences in reimbursement methodologies.
 The student will learn principles of medical billing related to proper claim form preparation, submission, and payment processing and the follow up process.

 A course designed to provide a review of medical coding and increased proficiency for individuals having completed course work in medical coding, or those with significant experience in the field.
 The course includes a review of assignment of medical codes, coding regulations including compliance and reimbursement and a review of anatomy, physiology and medical terminology necessary to correctly code provider diagnoses and services.

 221: ICD-10-CM Coding.
 (1-1-0)

 This course provides instruction in the latest edition of ICD-10-CM coding and classification systems for outpatient facilities and physician services to assign valid diagnostic codes.
-The course provides practical applications and practice in coding and utilization of ICD-10-CM Coding system.
+The course provides practical applications and practice in coding and utilization of the ICD-10-CM coding system.
 The course is based on current proficiency in ICD-9.